jshafto/app_academy_notes/w4_learning_objectives.md

 });
 ```
 - Given an HTML file that includes `<input id="stopper" type="text" placeholder="Quick!
 Type STOP">`, write JavaScript that will change the background color of the page to cyan five seconds after a page loads unless the field input#stopper contains only the text "STOP".
+  - when you have an input tag, whatever the user types in will be available to you as the `value` attribute
 ```javascript
 // script.js
 // run when the DOM is ready